top of page

 Here are signs that warrant earlier evaluation:

-No pointing / showing objects by 14-15 months
+• No pointing or showing objects by 14-15 months

 Recent Updates & Truths To Clear Up Myths

-ASD is on the rise statistically, but much of that is due to better screening, broader definitions, and more awareness, not a new epidemic necessarily but we can not discredit environmental and genetic changes that may be occurring overtime.
+• ASD is on the rise: Statistically, but much of that is due to better screening, broader definitions, and more awareness.
+It’s not necessarily a new epidemic, but we cannot discredit environmental and genetic changes that may be occurring over time.

-There is increasing interest in novel treatments for specific subgroups (for example, leucovorin for children with cerebral folate deficiency), but this is not a cure and only a potential option for rare cases and under medical supervision.
+• Novel Treatments: There is increasing interest in novel treatments for specific subgroups (for example, leucovorin for children with cerebral folate deficiency).
+However, this is not a cure and is only a potential option for rare cases and under medical supervision.

 Final Thoughts